kiswa/angular2-base/README.md

 To generate the output directory `dist/` run the command `gulp`.

+For a production setup, uncomment the lines in `boot.ts` to put Angular in production mode.
+Then, run the minification task to minify vendor files `gulp minify`.

 You may want to run `gulp watch` in a stand-alone terminal to have the output automatically updated when you save changes.

 If you install the [fb-flo plugin](https://chrome.google.com/webstore/detail/fb-flo/ahkfhobdidabddlalamkkiafpipdfchp) on Chromium (Chrome) you can have automatic browser refresh as well.